murple1/MinUI-murt/README.md

-simply merged pr for deep sleep and use_srm_saves option for tg5040 ONLY, for myself. this is an incomplete package if you're tryna full install cross-device compatible minui
+simply merged pr for deep sleep and use_srm_saves option for tg5040 ONLY, originally for myself. this is an incomplete package if you're tryna full install cross-device compatible minui

+this is useful to copy into a vanilla minui build or fork (e.g. PakUI).

+Limitations. if you can fix either or both, please share!:
+- sleep on tapping the power button does not work from any custom paks including retroarch, only from the menus and micarch based emulators
+- the LEDs stay on for the 2 mins of faux-sleep before the device actually goes into deep sleep. not a bug so much as an annoyance.

+Instructions (not detailed b/c if you generally don't kmpw what you're changing I dont think it's a good idea to use this (for now). :

+if youre looking to add this to an existing installation of PakUI or other built on top of MinUI (NOT NextUI) I would HIGHLY recommend unzipping and manually moving over the core files yourself.
+So:
+1) download the latest release (disregard my name/versioning choices lol)
+2) unzip and then unzip MinUI.zip.
+3) Copy over both .system and .tmp_update to your base SDCard.
+In my usage, I didnt replace the Emus folder in .system, and if the original cores folder contains different cores than this release, I'd suggest merging rather than replacing.

-useful to copy into a vanilla minui build or fork (e.g. PakUI). dragging the minui.zip to the base SDCARD and letting it "update" would probably work but i would HIGHLY recommend unzipping and manually moving over the files from minui.zip
+dragging the minui.zip to the base SDCARD and letting it "update" would probably work but i would HIGHLY recommend unzipping and manually moving over the files from minui.zip so you know what youre changing.

 Limitations. if you can fix either or both, please share!:
 - sleep on tapping the power button does not work from any custom paks including retroarch, only from the menus and micarch based emulators